-The Canyon Battalion of Loveland Fire Rescue Authority once operated as the Big Thompson Canyon Volunteer Fire Department.
-This Battalion is 100% staffed by volunteers.
-They provide fire and emergency services to the residents of the Big Thompson Canyon, and the Cedar Park area.
-They have two fire stations: Station 8 is on Highway 34 at 1461 Big Thompson Road, Drake, CO and Station 9 is at the top of Storm Mountain at 100 Palisade Mountain Drive, Drake, CO.
-The firefighters of the Canyon Battalion are fully certified as required by the International Fire Safety Training Association.
+The Volunteer Firefighters of Loveland Fire Rescue Authority (LFRA) provide fire and emergency services to the residents of the Big Thompson Canyon, and the Cedar Park area.
+LFRA has two fire stations in that area: Station 8 is on Highway 34 at 1461 Big Thompson Road, Drake, CO and Station 9 is at the top of Storm Mountain at 100 Palisade Mountain Drive, Drake, CO.

 The following was compiled by Dave Legits with major input from Red Moore and to a lesser degree, Fern Huffsmith and family, Sam Gilliland, Beulah Creek and others.